 This is a simple breakdown of downloads by platform: iOS or Android.

 Note: Due to a switch in the way that Guidebook collects metrics info, you may see “iPhone OS” listed along with iOS/Android downloads.
 Downloads listed as iPhone OS should be considered iOS downloads.
-Additionally, this is not an indication that an iPhone, rather than an iPad, performed the guide download.
+This is not an indication that an iPhone, rather than an iPad, performed the guide download.

 Guide downloads by acquisition method